 Little did his buddy know, Luis already had been fucked: by Katrina’s bombshell earlier that Friday.
 But Yannick would learn the news over brewskies at Lucky’s Sports Bar and, later, over Champagne at the swankiest restaurant in Manhattan: Yannick’s Upper West Side condo.

-In the wee hours of the morning, Yannick put Luis in a cab, thinking he would have the sense to head home for solid sleep.
-Instead, Luis slid the window back and gave the taxidriver a Brooklyn address.
-After the driver littered his ear with Sudanese expletives, making eye contact in the mirror above the dashboard, he agreed to drop him off as long as the rear doors remained locked until his destination.
-Pissed, Luis slammed the window forward and watched the driver curse to himself.
+In the wee hours of the morning, Yannick put Luis in a cab, thinking he would have the sense to head home to East Harlem for solid sleep.
+Instead, Luis slid the window back and gave the taxi driver a Brooklyn address.
+After the thirtysomething man sent his unibrow into a series of abrupt pushups and littered Luis’ ear with Sudanese expletives, all while making eye contact in the mirror above the dashboard, he agreed to deliver his inebriated passenger as long as the rear doors remained locked until his destination.
+Pissed, Luis slammed the window forward and watched the cabdriver curse to himself.

-Arriving in Bushwick, Luis stumbled out the cab, labored up five concrete steps and nodded off while seated until a squirrelly man with icy-blue eyes swung open the creaky front door. ”Good luck to you,” the man said, appearing to be sneaking out of the building as if he had escaped the terror of seeing what his date really looked like in the morning.
+Arriving in Bushwick, he stumbled out of the yellow taxi, labored up five concrete steps and nodded off while seated until a squirrelly man with icy-blue eyes and a pair of Converses in one hand swung open the creaky front door just inches from the rear of Luis’ ’fro.
+“Good luck to you,” the jittery man said, appearing to be sneaking out of the building as if wanting to escape the terror of seeing how his one night stand might look in the morning.

-After napping for forty-five minutes in the dimly lighted vestibule, he lifted his head from a huge UPS box stained with his dried saliva.
-By that time, dawn’s bluish gray light had tracked him to Bushwick and had begun peeking through the stained glass of the transom.
+After napping for forty-five minutes in the dimly lighted vestibule of Cora’s apartment building, he lifted his head and peeled folded arms off a huge Universal Parcel Service box stained with his dried saliva.
+By that time, dawn’s bluish gray light had tracked him to Bushwick and had begun peeking through the blue-green-red stained glass of the transom.
 With an eighth of juice remaining on his cellie, he tried placing a booty call to Cora but was sent directly to voicemail.
 Click.
-His ego would not permit him to beg for pussy by phone at an ungodly hour.
+His ego would not permit him to beg for booty from his mistress before sunrise.
 Oh well, there’s only one way but up, he reflected.
-That was more than he could say for his dick.
+More than he could say for his dick.
 Damn!
 Did I have to guzzle down those drinks?
-He was sober only in his determination to force Cora to shed her domineering shell and surrender to him completely.
-Feeling his gut ripple, he tucked his phone in a pocket where his bone should have been.
+He was sober only in his determination to force Cora to shed her domineering shell and surrender to him.
+To whip not only her braids on him, but also her bush.
+Feeling his gut ripple, he tucked his phone in a pants pocket where his bone should have been.

 When he insisted that he was located out in her hallway, she had the gall to ask, “How do I know to trust you, since we’re sexually estranged?
 If Mr. Mugger’s gun is bigger than yours, how do I know you’ll be able to hit it?”